cbrockenbrough21/Fun4AllVectFileManager/README.md

+## Acknowledgments

+This project is a fork of https://github.com/forhadnmsu/Fun4AllVectFileManager by Forhad Hossain.
+Their work on vector ROOT file handling serves as the foundation for this project.

 ## Fun4AllVectEventInputManager
 The `Fun4AllVectEventInputManager` is an input file manager in the Fun4All framework, designed to manage and register various types of input data from a simple vector-based ROOT file, such as triggers, hits, and event information, into the framework's event processing system.